casid/jusecase/README.md

 }
 ```

-### Manual dependency injection

 This test will become green by implementing a simple Logic class.
-Note that it derives from ManualUsecaseExecutor.
-This means all dependency injection is done by hand.

 ```java
 public class Logic extends ManualUsecaseExecutor {